logzio/logz-docs/_source/user-guide/archive-and-restore/azure-permissions.md

 #### Rehydrate Azure Blob Archive

-Once you set up your Azure blob archive, it’s considered offline and can’t be read or modified.
+If you're using Azure Blob Archive tier, there is an additional step you need to take before you can search or restore it to Logz.io.

-If you want to read or modify its data, you will need to rehydrate the blob to an online tier; either the Hot or Cool tier.
+Azure Blob Archive tier is an offline tier mainly used to store data you rarely need access to.
+If you want to read or modify its data, you will need to rehydrate the blob to an online tier, and set it to either Hot or Cool.

-To rehydrate a blob stored in the Archive tier, you can:
+To access data stored in the archive tier, you'll need to rehydrate it through one of the following options:

 * Copy an archived blob to an online tier - Use the **Copy Blob** option to copy it to a Hot or Cool tier.
 This is Microsoft's recommended option for most scenarios.
 * Change an archived blob's access tier to an online tier - Use the **Set Blob** option to change the tier to Hot or Cool, which will rehydrate an archived blob.
 This option usually takes a few hours to complete.

-You can read more about rehydrating a blob in Microsoft's [Blob rehydration from the Archive tier](https://learn.microsoft.com/en-us/azure/storage/blobs/archive-rehydrate-overview) guide.
+Read more about rehydrating a blob in Microsoft's [**Blob rehydration from the Archive tier**](https://learn.microsoft.com/en-us/azure/storage/blobs/archive-rehydrate-overview) guide.

 <!--</div>-->